Alessdelagarza/2025GenAIBootcampProject/README.md

 These steps ensure that all required packages are installed and that the project runs in an isolated environment.

 ### Testing Configurations
+For confugurations add config.json in the root directory.
+Look at config.json.example for the required fields.
 To ensure your configuration is set up correctly, run the manual tests:
 ```sh
 pipenv run test-configs
 ```